 Currently we are validating the effectiveness of the following interventions:

 - In light of the promising early results of experiments with oxytocin treatment (Gordon et al, 2016), ANDI has received a grant to conduct a double-blind clinical trial testing the effectiveness of oxytocin therapy when used in conjunction with pivotal response treatment (PRT).
 PRT is a naturalistic treatment, which emerged out of applied behavior analysis.
-PRT has been previously shown to have positive effects on the development of social skills in children with ASD.
+PRT has been previously shown to have positive effects on the development of social skills in autistic children.
 It is expected that oxytocin treatment will further enhance those effects by enabling increased activity in neural networks specialized for social information processing.

 Brian J, Doyle-Thomas K, Baribeau D, Anagnostou E (2016) Novel mechanisms and treatment approaches in autism spectrum disorder.